Frequently Asked Questions

 Absolutely!
 The process starts by reviewing our 70+ plans to find the kind of home you want.
 The number of bedrooms, bathrooms and square feet can be used as the basis of the search and then the customization begins.
 We are able to alter many plans to fit the site to utilize the natural surroundings.
 We have switched the kitchen on some homes to the other side of the design to have it on the back of the home.

 Q: Are there many features to choose from?

 Of course.
 We have a number of suppliers that you will be able to select almost everything from the hardwood floors to the crown moldings.
 Custom Made Easy is our pledge and commitment to you.

 Q: Can we buy the furniture displayed in home?

-Yes and no. Some finance options do not allow us to include furniture in loan so that will be totally a decision that you finance source will make.
+Yes and no. Some finance options do not allow us to include furniture in loan so that will totally be a decision that you and the finance source will make.
 All or some of the furniture displayed can be included with the purchase of the home.
-Just let your salesperson know what furniture you want and he can get you the price.
-We buy furniture wholesale and we will pass the savings on to you.

 Q:How do you get financing for manufactured homes?

 We have several lending partners that we work with on a daily basis.
 They are able to offer a wide range of financing options and when you come in and meet with one our knowledgeable sales staff we will try to help you find the best financing option for you.